navigation

 She disembarked 842 squadron to RNAS Machrihanish on the 7th before she entered a commercial dockyard on the Clyde for repairs to storm damage, this was to take a month to complete.
 She re-embarked her squadron on June 10th and arrived back at Scapa on June 13th.

 Operation WANDERERS.
 This operation was designed to create a diversion in Norwegian waters in the hope of influencing the German navy to retain the large U-boat force already in that area, instead of relocating them south to harass convoys in the English Channel supplying the on-going operation OVERLAORD.
-The Force, Cruisers ROYALIST (Rear Admiral Escort Carriers) and SHEFFIELD, CVES FENCER and STRIKER, Destroyers MILNE (D3) METEOR, MUSKETEER, WEESEX, WAKEFUL, and MARNE sailed from Scapa at 06:00 on June 20th.
+The Force, Cruisers ROYALIST (Rear Admiral Escort Carriers) and SHEFFIELD, CVES FENCER and STRIKER, Destroyers MILNE (D3) METEOR, MUSKETEER, WESSEX, WAKEFUL, and MARNE sailed from Scapa at 06:00 on June 20th.
+For this operation FENCER embarked 8 Wildcats of 881 squadron from RNAS Skeabrae to provide fighter cover.
 The operation was unsuccessful; no U-boats were sighted.
-And the Force returned to Scapa on the 25th.
-The following day half her squadron Swordfish flew ashore to RNAS Grimsetter, the remainder of the squadron joined them on the 30th.
+The Force returned to Scapa on the 25th.
+The following day the 881 squadron detachment departed for RNAS Eglinton, while half her squadron Swordfish flew ashore to RNAS Grimsetter, the remainder of the squadron joined them on the 30th.

 A detachment of 6 Swordfish re-embarked on July 5th and FENCER sailed for the Clyde on the 6th.
 On arrival on the 7th she was transferred to Western Approaches Command for convoy protection duties with the 19th and 40th Escort Groups.